 - Elegant and simple to understand user interface

 - Integration with Google Drive, Dropbox, Box, as well as mobile apps

 - Provide Free up to five users and with 2GB storage.

 - File widgets for efficient file management

 Wrike management software has all useful charts including, Gantt Chart, Baseline Chart and Performance Chart which shows and tracks all progress and achievements according to the plan.
-With great collaboration with all the team-mates, Wrike also includes real time document editing, where you everyone can collaborate at the single sheet, similar to Google Docs.
+With great collaboration with all the team-mates, Wrike also includes real-time team documents editing, where you everyone can collaborate at the single sheet, similar to Google Docs.
 Wrike also helps to avoid confusion and uncertainty with the help of their activity streams and @mentions feature.
 It also allows integrations with instant messaging apps such as Slack and Gotomeeting.
 Another, very different offer from Wrike, came in the form of exclusive case studies, learning resources that can help you with issue tracking and industry performance benchmarks.
-All these helped me and my project managers in gaining more knowledge about our industry and at the same time eased out the learning curve.
+All these helped me and my project manager in gaining more knowledge about our industry and at the same time eased out the learning curve.

 Wrike is a great project management tool for:

 - Marketing Teams